wafash08/fwgo-peworld/README.md

 If you encounter any issues, please open an issue in the GitHub repository.
 Provide as much detail as possible to help us resolve the problem quickly.

 ## License

+This project is licensed under the MIT License.
+For more details, please refer to the [LICENSE](./LICENSE) file.

 ## Contact